MickaelAraujs/MickaelAraujs/README.md

 <h4>🎯 Goals 2021</h4>

+- Get more practice with databases and sql queries
 - Learn about Clean Code
 - Learn about SOLID Principles
-- Learn about DDD
+- Learn about DDD and TDD
+- Improve my knowledge about front-end development
 - Start working with android development using Java
-- Get more practice with databases and sql queries
-- Improve my knowledge about front-end development